vasudevpatel01/Olist_ecommerce_analysis/README.md

 Key Insights and Visualizations

-Top Categories by Revenue: The cama_mesa_banho (bed/bath/table goods) category earned the most revenue (R$1,692,557) in 2016–2018
+Top Categories by Revenue: The cama_mesa_banho (bed/bath/table goods) category earned the most revenue (R$1,692,557) in 2016–2018.

-.
-It was followed by beleza_saude (health & beauty) and informatica_acessorios (computer accessories)
+It was followed by beleza_saude (health & beauty) and informatica_acessorios (computer accessories).

-.
 (These Portuguese category names are often abbreviated; we give English in parentheses.)
 This means household and daily-use items (bed & bath) are driving sales.
-Computer accessories also sold well, with a notable peak in February 2018
+Computer accessories also sold well, with a notable peak in February 2018.

-.
 Overall, total revenue over two years (2017-18) was ~R$15–15.9M, peaking in Q2 2018 and dipping by Q3 2018.

-.
-Seller Performance: Sellers rated 3.5-4.5 stars accounted for the bulk of orders and revenue, indicating top-rated sellers perform the best
+Seller Performance: Sellers rated 3.5-4.5 stars accounted for the bulk of orders and revenue, indicating top-rated sellers perform the best.

-.
-Sellers with high review scores have the most orders and highest revenue
+ Sellers with high review scores have the most orders and highest revenue.

-.
-In contrast, low-rated sellers had fewer orders; an interesting anomaly is that one-star sellers had very high average revenue (on limited orders)
+ In contrast, low-rated sellers had fewer orders; an interesting anomaly is that one-star sellers had very high average revenue (on limited orders).

-.
  This suggests a strong correlation between good reviews and sales volume.
 (Worst-performing sellers by reviews tended to have weaker sales.)

-Payment Methods: Credit cards dominate: ~76,505 orders used credit card, making it the most common payment method
+Payment Methods: Credit cards dominate: ~76,505 orders used credit card, making it the most common payment method.

-.
-Boleto (bank ticket) was second (~19,784 orders), then vouchers (~3,866) and debit cards (~1,528)
+ Boleto (bank ticket) was second (~19,784 orders), then vouchers (~3,866) and debit cards (~1,528).

-.
-Average order values (AOV) vary by method: credit card orders had the highest AOV (~R$162.70), while voucher-paid orders had the lowest (~R$62.33)
+ Average order values (AOV) vary by method: credit card orders had the highest AOV (~R$163 ), while voucher-paid orders had the lowest (~R$62.33).
-.
  (Overall AOV was ~R$153.44.)
 This implies that customers paying by credit are making larger purchases, whereas vouchers tend to be used for smaller orders.

-Review Score vs Delivery/Freight: There is a strong negative correlation between delivery time and review score(-0.97)
+Review Score vs Delivery/Freight: There is a strong negative correlation between delivery time and review score(-0.97).

-.
-Faster deliveries get better reviews: on average, 5-star orders were delivered in ~10.6 days, while 1-star orders took ~21.2 days
+ Faster deliveries get better reviews: on average, 5-star orders were delivered in ~10.6 days, while 1-star orders took ~21.2 days.

-.
  Hence, each day of delay significantly lowers satisfaction.
-Freight cost is driven by item weight/volume
+Freight cost is driven by item weight/volume.

-.
-Heavier or bulkier items incur higher shipping fees (correlation ~0.61 with weight)
+ Heavier or bulkier items incur higher shipping fees (correlation ~0.61 with weight).

-.
-Data suggests shipping delays (rather than cost alone) are the main driver of low scores
+ Data suggests shipping delays (rather than cost alone) are the main driver of low scores.

-.
  This indicates logistics critically affect customer satisfaction.

 Customer Retention: Repeat buyers are rare.
-Out of ~96,096 customers, only 2,997 (~3%) made more than one purchase
+Out of ~96,096 customers, only 2,997 (~3%) made more than one purchase.

-.
-A vast majority of customers (~97%) is one-time buyers
+ A vast majority of customers (~97%) is one-time buyers.

-.
-Repeat customers generated only 5.5% of total revenue
+ Repeat customers generated only 5.5% of total revenue.

-.
  In other words, retention is very low (only ~3% return), highlighting a major growth opportunity: most revenue comes from one-off purchases.

 Seasonality: Order and revenue volume show clear peaks and troughs.
-The end of year and mid-year quarters stood out: November 2017 had the most orders, and overall Q2 2018 was the highest-revenue quarter
+The end of year a.nd mid-year quarters stood out: November 2017 had the most orders, and overall Q2 2018 was the highest-revenue quarter

-.
-By contrast, September 2018 and December 2016 had anomalously few orders
+ By contrast, September 2018 and December 2016 had anomalously few orders.

-.
-Many categories have their own cycles – for example, computer accessories spiked in February 2018
+ Many categories have their own cycles – for example, computer accessories spiked in February 2018.

-.
  In general, demand is higher in mid-year (Q2) and around holiday season, with lulls in late 2016 and late 2018.

 Order Value vs Installments: Customers using more installments(avg ~6) tend to buy higher-priced items.
 Overall AOV is ~R$1153

-.
-By category, informatica_acessorios (computers) had the highest AOV, whereas high-volume categories like cama_mesa_banho had low AOV (many small purchases)
+ By category, informatica_acessorios (computers) had the highest AOV, whereas high-volume categories like cama_mesa_banho had low AOV (many small purchases).

-.
-By payment type, credit card purchases had the highest AOV (~R$162.70) and vouchers the lowest (~R$62.33)
+ By payment type, credit card purchases had the highest AOV (~R$162.70) and vouchers the lowest (~R$62.33).

-.
  This indicates that larger orders are often paid by credit with multiple installments, whereas small everyday purchases are more likely one-time/voucher transactions.

 Recommendations

-Target Marketing for Daily-Use Categories: Focus promotions on high-revenue, low-AOV categories (e.g. bed_bath_table / home essentials, health & beauty)
+Target Marketing for Daily-Use Categories: Focus promotions on high-revenue, low-AOV categories (e.g. bed_bath_table / home essentials, health & beauty).

-.
  These are everyday items that many customers buy frequently.
 Tailored campaigns (e.g. subscription bundles or loyalty points for these categories) could boost order count and customer retention.

 Strengthen Low-Performing Sellers: Sellers with low review scores need intervention or corrective action.
 Since high-rated sellers drive the most sales.
 Morever, improving seller practices (e.g. training on customer service, enforcing quality standards) will likely raise overall satisfaction.
 Implement alerts when a seller’s rating falls below a threshold so issues can be resolved quickly.